 It was traditional for a bride to take her husbands surname but nowadays it is perfectly okay for either party to change their last name to their spouse's surname.

-See near the end of this page for this type of change which used to be called changing your name by deed poll.
+See near the end of this page for details of an official name change which would be required if the new name you want is a totally new name, it used to be called changing your name by deed poll.

 Here are the steps to changing your surname to your wedded partner's name:

 - Get married first and go on a wonderful honeymoon.